 12:01 AM – AVALIN Hollywood Nightclub, Hollywood, California, America

-Inside this iconic nightclub—filled with the vintage charm of ornate mirrors and a modern dance floor—in a remote corner, a handsome but haggard young man lay carelessly on a plush velvet bench.
+Inside this iconic nightclub—filled with the vintage charm of ornate mirrors and a modern dance floor.

 The table in front of him was piled high with various drinks and snacks.
 Suddenly, with a jerk, he showed some movement and slowly tried to open his eyes.

 Just as he was struggling, he vaguely felt someone coming toward him.
-His eyes seemed to glue shut but with great difficulty, he opened them again to see a womanly silhouette stumble next to him.
+His eyes seemed to glue shut but with difficulty, he opened them again to see a womanly silhouette stumble next to him.

 And that was the last thing he saw before his mind completely blacked out.